Table of Contents[Hide][Show]

 - Fuel for the stove

-- Cooler – find a size for your needs and a fit for your car and go with it!
+- Cooler – find a size for your needs that fits your car and go with it!

 - Storage bags (we have gallon, quart, and sandwich in our kit)

-- Gallon ziplock bag of seasonings, or at least salt and pepper
+- Gallon Ziploc bag of seasonings, or at least salt and pepper

 - Aluminum foil